Welcome to the Hockey Conditioning Training guide. This is the complete formula you need to take your hockey conditioning to an elite level.

 One of the biggest reasons why sprinting speed can and will carry over to your skating speed is because this improved relative force production is going to improve your stride length potential.

-Stride length being the total amount of distance covered per stride, whereas stride frequency is the total amount of strides taken per unit of distance.
+Stride length is the total amount of distance covered per stride, whereas stride frequency is the total amount of strides taken per unit of distance.

 One of these is much more trainable than the other once an athlete has exited his youth years, and that is stride length.